-All personnel responsible for QC at the production site or concrete plant (Contractor, Producer, KDOT quarry monitors and inspectors, etc.) have the right and responsibility to monitor for significant changes in the deposit characteristics.
-Typical examples of such changes would be a significant color change in any of the units being produced, a significant change in thickness of any unit(s) in the quarry face, the addition or complete disappearance of any unit(s) in the quarry face, a significant change in the type or amount of fossils observed in any unit(s), or an increase of the deleterious materials in the aggregate.
+All personnel responsible for QC at the production site or concrete plant (Contractor, Producer, KDOT Quarry Monitors and inspectors, etc.) have the right and responsibility to monitor for significant changes in the deposit characteristics.
+Typical examples of such changes would be a significant color change in any of the bed(s) and/or geologic unit(s) being produced, a significant change in thickness of any bed(s) and/or geologic unit(s) in the quarry face, the addition or complete disappearance of any bed(s) and/or geologic unit(s) in the quarry face, a significant change in the type or amount of fossils observed in any bed(s) and/or geologic unit(s), or an increase of the deleterious materials in the aggregate.